fairDataSociety/registry/README.md

 An editor will review the pull request and process it.

+Alternatively, join the [Fair Data Society Discord](https://discord.gg/KrVTmahcUA) and use the #liberate-data-directory channel to gain more information and support.

 ## How does it works?

 A FairOS user is run by an organization.
 This user creates a FairOS pod and puts files.json inside it.
 The file contains a list